Internet slang: Around the world

 In terms of culture, in Chinese, the numerically based onomatopoeia "770880" (亲亲你抱抱你 (親親你抱抱你, qīn qīn nǐ bào bào nǐ)), which means to 'kiss and hug you', is used.
 This is comparable to "XOXO", which many Internet users use.
 In French, "pk" or "pq" is used in the place of pourquoi, which means 'why'.
 This is an example of a combination of onomatopoeia and shortening of the original word for convenience when writing online.

 In conclusion, every different country has their own language background and cultural differences and hence, they tend to have their own rules and motivations for their own Internet slang.
 However, at present, there is still a lack of studies done by researchers on some differences between the countries.

 On the whole, the popular use of Internet slang has resulted in a unique online and offline community as well as a couple sub-categories of "special internet slang which is different from other slang spread on the whole internet... similar to jargon... usually decided by the sharing community".
 It has also led to virtual communities marked by the specific slang they use and led to a more homogenized yet diverse online culture.

 Internet slang in advertisements

-Internet slang is considered a form of advertisement.
+Internet slang can make advertisements more effective.
 Through two empirical studies, it was proven that Internet slang could help promote or capture the crowd's attention through advertisement, but did not increase the sales of the product.
 However, using Internet slang in advertisement may attract a certain demographic, and might not be the best to use depending on the product or goods.
 Furthermore, an overuse of Internet slang also negatively effects the brand due to quality of the advertisement, but using an appropriate amount would be sufficient in providing more attention to the ad.
 According to the experiment, Internet slang helped capture the attention of the consumers of necessity items.
 However, the demographic of luxury goods differ, and using Internet slang would potentially have the brand lose credibility due to the appropriateness of Internet slang.

+Another study found that what type of slang used altered how customers perceived a brand.
+Brands that used amiable slang were more likely to be perceived by consumers as sincere, whereas harsher slang would make consumers feel the brand is more competent.
+It is important to note that the experiment was conducted entirely in China, sampling only that portion of the world's internet userbase.